Multi-Field Run : CFX-Mechanical FSI

 - Next, upload the input files (

-inp) using either the Use files from cloud storage button if the files are stored on Rescale’s cloud storage or the Upload from this computer button if the files are located on your local workstation.
+inp) using either the Use files from a simple and scalable way to store, access, and share data o...
+More button if the files are stored on Rescale’s cloud storage or the Upload from this computer button if the files are located on your local A workstation is a powerful computer system designed for pro...
+More.

 - Click Next to move onto the Software Settings section of the setup.
 Under Select Software, search for ANSYS CFX and click on the software icon.